infinityloop-dev/coding-standard/README.md

 - SlevomatCodingStandard.Classes.SuperfluousExceptionNaming
 - SlevomatCodingStandard.ControlStructures.NewWithoutParentheses
+    - NewWithParentheses is used instead.
 - SlevomatCodingStandard.ControlStructures.DisallowShortTernaryOperator
+    - RequireShortTernaryOperator is used instead.
 - SlevomatCodingStandard.ControlStructures.RequireYodaComparison
+    - DisallowYodaComparison is used instead.
 - SlevomatCodingStandard.Functions.RequireArrowFunction
+    - DisallowArrowFunction is used instead.
 - SlevomatCodingStandard.Numbers.RequireNumericLiteralSeparator
+    - DisallowNumericLiteralSeparator is used instead.
 - SlevomatCodingStandard.Namespaces.ReferenceUsedNamesOnly
 - SlevomatCodingStandard.Namespaces.UseOnlyWhitelistedNamespaces
 - SlevomatCodingStandard.Commenting.ForbiddenComments
 - SlevomatCodingStandard.Commenting.DocCommentSpacing
+    - This sniff clashed with some other sniffs and caused some FAILED TO FIX errors.
 - SlevomatCodingStandard.Commenting.RequireOneLinePropertyDocComment
+    - Property doc comments are replaced by typed proeprties.
 - SlevomatCodingStandard.Commenting.DisallowOneLinePropertyDocComment
+    - Property doc comments are replaced by typed proeprties.

 ### Custom sniffs